 These succulents don’t need very much attention or care.
 They will thrive almost anywhere.
 Plants of this family are also called stonecrop since many gardeners joke that only stones require less maintenance.
 In fact, sedeveria plants are hybrids on sedum and echeveria, both of which are hardy, carefree succulents.

-But if you want to grow Letizia sedeveria plants, think about light, since that’s the one absolute requirement of its care.
+If you want to grow Letizia sedeveria plants, think about light, since that’s the one absolute requirement of its care.
 Plant Letizia succulents in direct sun if you live near the coast, or light shade if your climate is warmer.

 In cooler regions, you can grow them indoors in containers.
 Put them outside to get a little sun in the warmer seasons but look out for sudden drops in temperature.
 According to Letizia information, they are only slightly frost tolerant and a hard frost will kill them.